aziz1975/tron-fee-estimator/README.md

 ```bash
 node fee.js trc20-transfer   --token  <TOKEN_TADDR>   --from   <SENDER_TADDR>   --to     <RECIPIENT_TADDR>   --amount <RAW_UNITS>
 ```

+Note: Make sure your "from" address has positive balance on the selected TRC20 token, otherwise estimation will fail to properly estimate the energy fee

 ## Example (Nile token used in tests)